Kafr Saba: Ottoman era

+In 1730, the Egyptian Sufi traveller al-Luqaimi visited Kafr Saba and saw the shrine for a local religious figure, the Tomb of Benjamin.
+In 1808, a riwāq or arcaded prayer hall was constructed, according to a now vanished inscription.
+This riwāq occupies the south side of the main enclosure of the shrine.

+In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Kafr Saba in the former confines of the Forest of Arsur (Ar. al-Ghaba) in the coastal plain west of the village.

-In 1730, the Egyptian Sufi traveller al-Luqaymi visited Kafr Saba and saw the shrine for a local religious figure, Binyamin (also called al-Nabi Yamin).
-In 1808 CE, the riwaq (prayer hall) was constructed, according to a now vanished inscription.
-This riwaq occupies the south side of the main enclosure of the shrine.
-In the late nineteenth century, the village of Kafr Saba was described as a village built of stone and adobe brick and was situated on a low hill.
-It contained a mosque and was surrounded by sandy ground, with olive groves to the north.
+In the 1870s, the village of Kafr Saba was described as a village built of stone and adobe brick and was situated on a low hill.
+It contained a mosque and was surrounded by sandy ground with olive groves to the north.
 Its population was estimated to be 800.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiyah (sub-district) of Bani Sa'b.

-Part of the village was sold to the ICA during the Ottoman period.
+Part of the village was sold to the Jewish Colonisation Association during the Ottoman period.
 Jewish immigrants to Palestine established a moshava on the land and called it Kfar Saba.